-- Labor force of 5.1 million people is the 2nd largest in the Southeast. - Statewide university system Georgia Tech and University of Georgia are two of the nation's top 20 ranked public universities. - Georgia Department of Labor provides recruiting and hiring assistance. - #1 ranked workforce training program in the nation, Georgia Quick Start, and Technical College System of Georgia delivers fully customized, strategic workforce solutions for qualified companies investing in Georgia.
-Services are provided free of charge as a discretionary incentive for job creation.
+- Labor force of 5.3 million people is the 2nd largest in the Southeast. - Georgia Department of Labor provides recruiting and hiring assistance. - #1 ranked workforce training program in the nation (Quick Start), and two of the top 20 public universities in the U.S. (Georgia Tech and University of Georgia).